-In these days of tight budgets and expensive utilities, staying warm without spending several hundred dollars a month on your heating bill is a major point of concern.
-Luckily, there are all sorts of low-tech ways to stay warm using less heat.
+In these days of tight budgets and expensive utilities, learning how to stay warm with less heat can save you several hundred dollars a month on your heating bill.
+Luckily, there are all sorts of low-tech ways to stay warm with less heat.

 Not many people can afford an astronomical utility bill and the prices of natural gas, propane, and electricity are only going up from here.
 We’ll need to use other methods for staying warm aside from cranking up the thermostat if we want to stay cozy without going broke.

-While a lot of these ideas came from my time living in a cabin in the frigid Algonquin Forest, I’m using several of them now while living in a place that only gets chilly a month out of the year, and thus has no central heating.
+While a lot of these ideas came from my time living in a cabin in the frigid Algonquin Forest (here’s more about that adventure), I also used several of them now while living in Mexico in a place that only gets chilly a month out of the year, and thus had no central heating.

 I’ve lived in all sorts of houses and worked with different types of heat.

 Back when I lived in the afore-mentioned inexpensive cabin with wood heat and a million-dollar view I learned exactly how drafty and chilly our little house was.
 The breeze off the lake also increased the nip in the air.
 With an older wood stove as our only source of heat, the rooms more distant from the stove moved from rather chilly to downright COLD.

 Later, I lived in an old house with radiators.
 It was usually cozy in our moderate climate, but on days when the mercury didn’t rise to double digits, it got pretty darned nippy in there with the glorious large Victorian windows and high ceilings.
 I’ve gotten up on mornings when the heat is set at 64 to find the main floor stubbornly resisting warmth and staying at a brisk 57 degrees.